ldaIas/ThirdPlace/.llmrc/INSTRUCTIONS.md

 ## Special Instructions

-- Save user and project preferences to MEMORIES.md
 - Be conscious of response sizes; try to be efficient and concise
-- Each sub-project (frontend, server) has their own .llmrc/ (large language model resource) directory to reference for specific instructions for that project.
+- Each sub-project (frontend, relay) has their own .llmrc/ (large language model resource) directory to reference for specific instructions for that project.